Updated: Aug 5

 Despite offers made by the charity to participate in the development of the BPNA consensus statement, the BPNA declined to facilitate this or to consider our representations on behalf of the parents of patients with PANS or PANDAS prior to the release of their “consensus statement”.
-Since the statement release the BPNA have failed to respond to PPUK correspondence.
-Due to this lack of engagement from the BPNA, PPUK have produced a rebuttal document addressing specific errors, omissions and mis-quotations in the consensus statement and providing details of the body of published work on PANS and PANDAS which was omitted by the BPNA.
+The charity have produced a rebuttal document addressing specific errors, omissions and mis-quotations in the consensus statement and providing details of the body of published work on PANS and PANDAS which was omitted by the BPNA.
 This rebuttal document can be downloaded from the link at the bottom of this page.

 The BPNA statement is disappointing and fails to help children who present with neuropsychiatric symptoms.
 Clinicians treating any child who meets PANS/PANDAS diagnostic criteria should remain open minded and explore all investigative and treatment options.